Hand-picked European sites

 Site booking fees

 Most campsites charge booking fees and deposits.
-If you book through us, you’ll avoid the booking fee if you book a site, plus ferry or insurance together.
-If you do want site only, we charge a one off fee of £15 which is better value if booking more than one campsite at a time.
+If you book through us, you’ll avoid the booking fee if you book a site, plus return ferry.
+If you do want site only, we charge a one off fee of £25 (summer site booking fee) or £75 (winter sun site booking fee) which is better value if booking more than one campsite at a time.

 A £20 late booking fee applies if you book within 7 days of the due date of arrival on the site.
 This will apply whether booking in the UK or already abroad.